MicrosoftDocs/azure-stack-docs/azure-stack/includes/hci-23h2-vm-image-prerequisites-marketplace.md

 ---

-- Before you being, make sure to review and [Complete the prerequisites](../hci/manage/azure-arc-vm-management-prerequisites.md).
+- Make sure to review and [Complete the prerequisites](../hci/manage/azure-arc-vm-management-prerequisites.md).

 - You have access to an Azure Stack HCI cluster that is deployed, has an Arc Resource Bridge and a custom location.